Share

 • Secondary Colors: Orange, green, and purple.
 These are created by mixing two primary colors.

-• Tertiary Colors: These are made by mixing a primary color with an adjacent secondary color, resulting in hues like red-orange, yellow-green, and blue-violet.
+• Tertiary Colors: These are created by mixing a primary color with an adjacent secondary color, resulting in hues such as red-orange, yellow-green, and blue-violet.

 The wheel provides a visual guide for creating harmonious combinations.
 It helps you see how colors interact, whether they clash or complement each other, and how to build a palette that aligns with your design goals.